ZephByte/ScaledDragonFight/README.md

 - 📈 **Dynamic Health Scaling:** The Ender Dragon's max health increases with each eligible player in The End.
 - ⏱️ **Initial Spawn Delay:** Optionally delay the very first dragon spawn and show a countdown on players’ XP bars.
 - ⚙️ **Server-Side Only:** No client installation required — perfect for modded or vanilla-compatible SMPs.
-- 🔧 **Configurable:** Customize how scaling and spawn delays work via a simple `.properties` config file.
+- 🔧 **Configurable:** Customize how scaling and spawn delays work via a structured `.toml` config file.
 - 📢 **Broadcast Messages:** Optional announcements when a scaled dragon appears.
 - 🛠️ **In-Game Reload:** `/scaleddragonfight reload` command to reload configuration without restarting the server.